romanyshyn-natalia/english-accents-classification/README.md

 ```

 ## Dataset
-I utilized the AccentDB that has three datasets that can be downloaded from [here](https://accentdb.github.io/#dataset).
+I utilized AccentDB, which has three datasets that can be downloaded from [here](https://accentdb.github.io/#dataset).

 | Title | Description | Notes |
 |:--------- | :---------- | --------: |